knowsis/knowsis.github.io/README.md

       "date": "2013-01-02T00:00:00Z",
       "themes": [
         {
-          "title": "the title of the first theme"
+          "title": "The title of the first theme"
         },
         {
-          "title": "the title of the next theme"
+          "title": "The title of the next theme"
         }
       ]
     }